-At age 38, Day-ag had done sculptural pieces for parks, memorials, churches, government and municipal plazas, resorts, hotels, dining places, and residentials all over the country and in some parts of the world, using any of the medium he had chosen whether stone, wood, metal or synthetic material.
+At age 38, Day-ag had done sculptural pieces for parks, memorials, churches, government and municipal plazas, resorts, hotels, dining places, and residentials all over the country and in some parts of the world, using any of the mediums he had chosen whether stone, wood, metal or synthetic material.

-He worked on a variety of subjects, historical, mythical, romantic, legendary, religious and the boldness and sweep with which they were done have led viewers to describe his creations as “monumental.”
-Indeed, huge, massive, rough-hewn are adjectives that spontaneously come to mind when one views his works which were carved out of rocks and tree trunks.
+He worked on a variety of subjects, historical, mythical, romantic, legendary, and religious and the boldness and sweep with which they were done have led viewers to describe his creations as “monumental.”
+Indeed, huge, massive, and rough-hewn are adjectives that spontaneously come to mind when one views his works which were carved out of rocks and tree trunks.

 Day-ag is married to former Belen Dichoso Dioneda. he is blessed with seven children, Anselmo, Jimmy, Louis, Abnder, Marie Grace, Edwin, Caroline, Clarita Ansel, and Maria Ansel.

-His passion for the religious was indeed a surprise to people who knew his background.
+His passion for religion was indeed a surprise to people who knew his background.
 I do not think my religious belief influenced me in depicting Christ and other aspects of Christianity, he told his friends and associates.
 His ability to interpret in wood the expression of Christ and his twelve disciples in his fifty-five version of “The Last Supper” for instance stems from his passionate “hero worship” of Christ.
 He said that the perfect model for any artist should be Christ because of his universality.